Ruthin School: Education

 In 2023, Ruthin School achieved 70% Grade A/A* in A-level.
 In the 2013 A Level results, 60.23% of grades attained by students at the school were A* or A. This figure was increased in 2016 to 76%, as well as a pass rate of 100%.
 90% of 2017 university applications at the school were to Russell Group or top 20 universities.
 In 2017 the school had the 27th best A-level results of British independent schools.

 The school won the 2016, 2017 and 2018 UKMT national mathematics competitions, resulting in their selection to represent the United Kingdom in Europe for three consecutive years.
 The school won the national Chemistry Analyst Competition in 2015, and has had gold award winning pupils in Olympiads for Mathematics, Physics and Chemistry every year in recent times.

 According to the 2014 Estyn inspection report, English and mathematics at key stage four are well above Wales' average, and percentage of year 11 students achieving the level 2 threshold is also above the Welsh average.
 A* to C grades awarded for GCSE entries has improved and increased steadily for the past few years.
 Sixth Form students are at well above the Wales average at level 3, achieving good results in their A levels.

+In 2025, 52% of A-level grades were A*–A and 74% were A*–B, with a 100% success rate for students applying to the University of Cambridge.
+At GCSE, 30% of grades were awarded at Grade 9 and 73% at Grade 9–7.
+In the same year, students progressed to Cambridge, UCL, Imperial College London, the University of Edinburgh, and international institutions including the University of Toronto and the Hong Kong University of Science and Technology.

+In 2025, Ruthin School was named among the best independent schools in Wales by the Sunday Times Parent Power rankings.

+In January 2026, five students received offers from the Universities of Oxford and Cambridge in a single admissions cycle, including offers to read Medicine, Computer Science and Natural Sciences at Cambridge, and two offers from Oxford.